IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages: Results and discussion

 Several models achieve notably balanced performance. \texttt{Gemma-3-27b} (GK: 37.9, LU: 40.9) and \texttt{Mistral3.1-24b} (GK: 35.3, LU: 42.7) outperform many larger dense models on linguistic tasks, demonstrating that continued pre-training on diverse Indic corpora and instruction tuning can compensate for parameter count in morphosyntactically demanding settings.
-Similarly, the MoE-based \texttt{Llama-4-Scout} (17B×16E) reaches 41.8 on language understanding while scoring only 35.6 on general knowledge, highlighting the value of sparse architectures for grammar-heavy evaluation.
+Similarly, MoE-based \texttt{Llama-4-Scout} reaches 41.8 on language understanding while scoring only 35.6 on general knowledge, highlighting the value of sparse architectures for grammar-heavy tasks.

-At the frontier, \texttt{GPT-5}, \texttt{Claude-4.5}, \texttt{DeepSeek-3.2}, and \texttt{Grok-4-fast} maintain the average gaps (10--15 percentage points) between the two dimensions, suggesting that extensive post-training and reinforcement learning from multilingual feedback help align linguistic mastery with factual recall.
-Models with <8B parameters routinely exhibit drops of 5–10 points when shifting from knowledge to linguistic questions.

 These results underscore that future progress on low- and extremely low-resource Indic languages will require not only continued scaling but also (i) higher-quality and more diverse Indic pre-training data, (ii) dedicated cross-lingual continuation training, and (iii) architectural innovations that prioritise fine-grained morphological and syntactic representation.